Delshi/image_walker/README_EN.md

 **Language**: [English](README_EN.md) | [Русский](README.md)

-**ImageWalker** is a flexible and extensible tool for automatically sorting files into categories based on their metadata: type, extension, resolution, size, date, and other parameters.
+**ImageWalker** is a flexible and extensible tool for automatically sorting files into categories based on their metadata: its content, type, extension, resolution, size, date, and other parameters.
 It supports images, videos, audio, documents, and any other formats.

 ---